Flow Editor

 Actions

 Behaviors execute Actions.
 Actions are therefore lower-level and not visible in the top-level flow graph.
-They are, however, very important to the assistant's execution as they are used to move between behaviors and trigger important side effects like setting fields and sending messages.
+They are, however, very important to the agent's execution as they are used to move between behaviors and trigger important side effects like setting fields and sending messages.

 The Flow Editor is used to visually configure actions, but some actions can also be generated programmatically by Functions and API Calls.